A Medical School Tradition Comes Under Fire For Racism

 Lucey says that UCSF changed its selection criteria for AOA in 2016 to focus less on grades.
 The number of minority students selected for the honor society that year increased to match the percentage of minorities in each graduating class.

-Dr. Jonathan Giftos, an internist in New York who was president of the Icahn chapter when he graduated in 2012, says disparities in the honor society are important to address, because when medical education favors white students that can mean fewer minorities in leadership roles.
+Dr. Jonathan Giftos, an internist in New York who was president of the Icahn chapter when he graduated in 2012, says disparities in the honor society are important to address because when medical education favors white students that can mean fewer minorities in leadership roles.

 "It feels like a layering on of accolades that makes people who are doing well do better, have more access and power and opportunity," Giftos says.